 Remarkable People — We Are a Remarkable Team

 At Damar, our people are remarkable.
 Our staff are dedicated to serving our clients to achieve remarkable results.
 We are a diverse team of men and women with a wide range of skills and experiences interested in careers that matter.
 We will provide you the training to help you not only provide the best service to our clients, but provide a place where you can fulfill your career ambitions.
 With competitive benefits, a culture of compassion, innovation and fun, Damar Services offers you the opportunity to do remarkable work.

-The Lead Staff will be responsible for leading, directing and monitoring treatment services provided by assigned staff within Damar’s Children’s Residential Services.
+The Lead Staff is responsible for leading, directing and monitoring treatment services provided by assigned staff within Damar’s SAT Unit.
 In this capacity, the Lead Staff will actively promote agency philosophy in the delivery of services and perform essential job duties and responsibilities in accordance with Damar’s Strategic Plan and requirements by licensure.

 Quality Services/High Quality Staff

-• Provides onsite unit or group home support, as directed by the Residential Manager.
+• Provides onsite unit support, as directed by the SAT Manager.

-• Manages all employee functions of assigned staff including recruitment, on the job training, coaching and mentoring, performance appraisals, and performance management functions.
+• Co-Manages employee functions of assigned staff including recruitment, on the job training, coaching and mentoring, performance appraisals, and performance management functions.

 • Manages staff schedules, activity schedules, and meal count procedures.